 - Monitoring your emotions

 The key is in practicing whatever makes you feel in touch with yourself.
 What we are trying to uncover here is your authenticity.
-A brand is not personal if it is not authentic.
+A brand cannot be personal if it is not authentic.

 2. Identify your expertise

 Once you tap into your personal story, you will start to identify what feels most authentic.
 For anyone creating a personal brand, creating from a place of authenticity will show.
 Not only will you build a relationship with your audience, but you will also find the creation process a bit easier.
 Speaking about something you know will be way easier than speaking about something you don’t know about or aren’t even interested in.

 Some questions to ask yourself when identifying your expertise include:

 - What do you care about and why?